felipejoribeiro/this-person-docs/programming/frontend/react/react_hooks/01_introduction_hooks.md

 Before hooks, we only created function components without state, that is, they only return rendered component given the input values. if a component must have state, then we would have to make it a class.

 The first thing is to import some libraries in the class script.
+You don't need to install anything, as it is implemented in React.
 Like follows:

 ```javascript
 import React, {useState, useEffect} from 'react'